 We pop open bcvlandg Map to see what it contains.
 From the outer boundaries of the data, it is clearly a map with layers showing data in British Columbia.
 Experienced GIS people will also note the horizontally "stretched" appearance it has, which is characteristic of data in Latitude / Longitude coordinate system.

 Switching to the Info pane, we see that Manifold has imported the drawings and assigned Pseudo Mercator projection, shown using red font to emphasize it is just a temporary placeholder, to the map, as well as to all of the drawings in the map.

 We begin by georegistering one of the drawings.

 We pop open the drawing called 15 Drawing to see what it contains.

-In the Component pane, we see that Manifold has imported the drawing and assigned Pseudo Mercator projection, shown using red font to emphasize it is just a temporary placeholder.
+In the Info pane, we see that Manifold has imported the drawing and assigned Pseudo Mercator projection, shown using red font to emphasize it is just a temporary placeholder.
 We will assign the coordinate system to Latitude / Longitude, to see what happens.

 We press the coordinate system button to assign the correct coordinate system.